crmcarecloud/api-php-client/docs/Api/CustomersActionsApi.md

 # **postCustomersUploadPhoto**
 > postCustomersUploadPhoto($body)

-Upload customer's profile photo
+Upload the customer  profile photo

-Method uploads customer's profile photo.
+Method uploads the customer  profile photo.
 In case if the customer already has a photo, new photo will replace the old one.
 Maximum size of a picture is 2 MB. <br/> Available formats: `.jpg, .jpeg, .png`

 ### Example
 ```php